-Emergency Fund Size: How Much Of An Emergency Fund Do You Need?
+Emergency Fund Size: How Much Do You Really Need?

 Bad stuff happens.
-It's a part of life.
 At some point, your car will break down.
-You will suffer through a job loss or a medical emergency.
-And when those things happen, you'll want to focus on the things that matter and not money.
+You will suffer a job loss.
+A loved one will get sick.
+And when those things happen, you’ll want to focus on the things that matter and not money.
 That’s why a sufficiently stocked emergency fund is part of every solid financial plan.
 But what is the right emergency fund size?
 Three months?
 Six months?

 According to a recent survey conducted by Bankrate.com, over 60% of American’s couldn’t cover a $1000 emergency without going further into debt.

-Imagine you are driving to work one morning and you pass a construction site.
-Unfortunately that causes you to puncture your tire with a nail.
-The mechanic recommends two new tires so that they wear evenly.
-This will cost you around $500.
+Driving to work one your morning, you puncture your tire with a nail.
+The mechanic recommends 2 new tires, to ensure they wear evenly—so that’ll be $500.
 Talk about adding insult to injury!

 Depending on your situation, a scenario like this can start a domino effect in which some bills get paid and some don’t.
 Of course, this sends your stress levels through the roof, all while you’re trying to do the right thing; working on getting out of debt.